videolan/x265/doc/reST/cli.rst

 .. option:: --lookahead-slices <0..16>

 	Use multiple worker threads to measure the estimated cost of each frame within the lookahead.
-When :option:`--b-adapt` is 2, most frame cost estimates will be performed in batch mode, many cost estimates at the same time, and lookahead-slices is ignored for batched estimates.
-The effect on performance can be quite small.
+The frame is divided into the specified number of slices, and one-thread is launched  per slice.
+When :option:`--b-adapt` is 2, most frame cost estimates will be performed in batch mode (many cost estimates at the same time) and lookahead-slices is ignored for batched estimates; it may still be used for single cost estimations.
 The higher this parameter, the less accurate the frame costs will be (since context is lost across slice boundaries) which will result in less accurate B-frame and scene-cut decisions.
+The effect on performance can be significant especially on systems with many threads.

-	The encoder may internally lower the number of slices to ensure each slice codes at least 10 16x16 rows of lowres blocks.
-If slices are used in lookahead, they are logged in the list of tools as *lslices*.
+	The encoder may internally lower the number of slices or disable slicing to ensure each slice codes at least 10 16x16 rows of lowres blocks to minimize the impact on quality.
+For example, for 720p and 1080p videos, the number of slices is capped to 4 and 6, respectively.
+    For resolutions lesser than 720p, slicing is auto-disabled.

+    If slices are used in lookahead, they are logged in the list of tools as *lslices*

-	**Values:** 0 - disabled (default).
+	**Values:** 0 - disabled.
 1 is the same as 0.
-Max 16
+Max 16.
+    Default: 8 for ultrafast, superfast, faster, fast, medium 4 for slow, slower
+             disabled for veryslow, slower

 .. option:: --b-adapt <integer>